| 2007 Chevrolet HHR

 the sides.
 By filling the rear windows, and sometimes even completely

 welding the rear doors shut, the HHR turns into a panel wagon.
+Until now such a conversion was an

 expensive one-off endeavor.
 The idea is not new, for many years the PT